Even as wars overseas draw down, U.S. contractors foresee lots of work

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Despite Drawdowns, Iraq and Afghan Sustainment Continues".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Despite Drawdowns, Iraq and Afghan Sustainment Continues".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.